Stall cleaning tools and tips!

 - Plan (and actually execute) a stall stripping and mat shifting day.
 This is also a chance to start fresh with brand new shavings.
 Tips for stripping stalls can be found here.

 - Monitor ammonia levels and adjust accordingly.
 Yes, this means you must get down and smell.
-Sweet PDZ zaps ammonia and protects your horse's lungs.
+Zeolite products eat ammonia and protect your horse’s lungs.

 - Pick your horse’s hooves before he leaves the stall – this keeps your barn aisle cleaner and makes less sweeping for you.